China’s ‘great migration’ kicks-off under shadow of COVID

 A circular published by four government ministries Saturday signalled a reallocation of financial resources to treatment, outlining a plan for public finances to subsidise 60% of treatment costs until March 31.

-Meanwhile, sources told Reuters that China is in talks with Pfizer Inc to secure a licence that will allow domestic drugmakers to manufacture and distribute a generic version of the U.S. firm’s COVID-19 antiviral drug Paxlovid in China.
+Meanwhile, sources told Reuters that China is in talks with Pfizer Inc to secure a licence that will allow domestic drugmakers to manufacture and distribute a generic version of the US firm’s COVID antiviral drug Paxlovid in China.

 Many Chinese have been attempting to buy the drug abroad and have it shipped to China.

-On the vaccine front, China’s CanSino Biologics Inc announced it has begun trial production for its COVID-19 mRNA booster vaccine, known as CS-2034.
+On the vaccine front, China’s CanSino Biologics Inc announced it has begun trial production for its COVID mRNA booster vaccine, known as CS-2034.

 The overall vaccination rate in the country is above 90%, but the rate for adults who have had booster shots drops to 57.9%, and to 42.3% for people aged 80 and older, according to government data released last month.